moumar1/aws-bootcamp-cruddur/journal/week0.md

 # Week 0 — update to tasks all below
 Completed tasks: Installed AWS CLI onto GITPOD, technical error in pushing the files to save onto GITHUB from GITPOD.
 This required changes in read & write settings from repo + Gitpodio user settings.
+Sey up Billing, Alarm with SNS topic sent to email once limit = exceeded.

+Good usage of GITPOD CLI.
+Errors were made but rectified.

 # Week 0 — Billing and Architecture

 ## Getting the AWS CLI Working